shin19991207/CSC301-A2/README.md

 ## REST API Documentation

 * Calls to the API can be made according to the REST API documentation through the links for each endpoint below.
 * Example calls to each endpoint can be accessed through [our published Postman documentation](https://documenter.getpostman.com/view/16848767/UVC5DmxK).
 Click the `Run in Postman` button on the upper right corner to import the collection and environment into your own workspace.
-Note that you will have to replace the uploaded file located in Body binary for each `Upload/Update Data` endpoint with a file on your own computer.
+Note that you will have to replace the uploaded file located in Body binary for each `Upload/Update Data` endpoint with a file on your own computer that follows the accepted format specified.

 ### Endpoints